 Azure Automation is one of the most useful capabilities of the Azure service.
-An Azure Automation account helps users automate virtual machines schedules and help optimize resources and save costs.
+An Azure Automation account helps users automate virtual machine schedules and help optimize resources and save costs.
 There are different aspects to be considered while using Azure Automation including tasks like creating automation Runbooks and publishing and testing them.
 Users must also be proficient in dealing with various assets.
 Automation is one of the most important skill sets to possess in this century.

 In combination with cloud technology, it is likely to transform businesses around the world.
-This writeup is an introduction to Azure Automation, a pioneering technology that speeds up repetitive tasks.
+This write-up is an introduction to Azure Automation, a pioneering technology that speeds up repetitive tasks.

 Defining Azure Automation

 Azure Automation is a powerful capability integrated into an Azure subscription that enhances businesses’ Azure and non-Azure environment capabilities.
 Users can execute PowerShell scripts without running a physical or a virtual machine.
 This capability allows users to deploy their scripts without using a server or a Task Scheduler interval.
 The risk of exposing credentials is also eliminated as they are saved as assets rather than text files.

 Azure Automation can be useful in many scenarios.
 Stated below are two of the most common scenarios in which Azure Automation is useful.

 Minimal requirement of user interaction for the execution of tasks.

 Repetitive tasks that need to be run frequently with minimal or no change in the execution process.